mbr/legitfs/README.rst

 ``refs/tags`` directory, you can append any number of ``~n`` or ``^`` to any ref to go back commits.

 What's missing
 --------------

-An automatic reload.
-Haven't gotten around to implementing it yet.
-You will not see new repositories appear, and if you alter refs (using ``--amend``, ``rebase`` or whatever) they might not show up correctly.
-This will be fixed in a bit.
+* Optimizations for when the tree needs to be rebuilt.

-Also Submodules.
+* Submodules.
 I currently don't use any and haven't tried them at all.

-Also, each files is read into memory completely (since I haven't been able to find a streaming-api for blobs in dulwich yet), so working on large files might not be feasible at the moment.
+* Currently, each file is read into memory completely (since I haven't been able to find a streaming-api for blobs in dulwich yet), so working on large files might not be feasible at the moment.
 Unless you have a lot of RAM.

 Is it legit?
 ------------